STRETCH AND GO! | Elastic Potential Energy Experiment

 Elasticity – what does it mean?

-As these elastic materials snap back to its original form, they produce an elastic force which is useful in many ways!
+As these elastic materials snap back to their original form, they produce an elastic force which is useful in many ways!
 With elastic force, we can hold a packet of chicken rice closed using an elastic rubber band or keep our clothes hanging securely on the clothesline with a peg.
 Where does this force come from?

 Unleash the elastic power!